Mark Hamill, Daisy Ridley React To ‘Star Wars: The Last Jedi’ Title Reveal, Rian Johnson Provides Further Update

 A photo posted by Rian Johnson (@riancjohnson) on

 The big question now is, though, when will we finally get a trailer for Star Wars: The Last Jedi?
 It was a question that burnt the minds of Star Wars fans in the build up to Rogue One, as there was anticipation that it might drop to coincide with the release.
-That never happened, though.
+That never happened, however.

 But during her chat with the BBC, via the Inquisitr, just before Rogue One was released, producer Kathleen Kennedy did indicate when Star Wars: The Last Jedi’s trailer would actually be with us, as she suggested that it will arrive around March.
-Kennedy explained,
+Kennedy explained as follows.

 [Featured Image by Lucasfilm]